 The growing popularity of voluntary recognition demonstrates that more businesses are accepting their workers’ desire to unionize.
 The voluntary recognition process allows worker organizers to overcome a major obstacle to winning a union.
 In a typical union selection process, anti-union corporations can exploit long-standing flaws in American labor law to stack the deck against workers.
-Even after winning a union, workers still face a long road to reaching a first contract.
-While the surge in voluntary recognition is encouraging, congressional action and increased funding for the National Labor Relations Board (NLRB) to past peak levels are necessary to further secure workers’ rights.
+Even after winning a union, workers still face a long road to reaching a first contract, and some employers may obstruct bargaining despite agreeing to voluntary recognition or neutrality.* While the surge in voluntary recognition is encouraging, congressional action and increased funding for the National Labor Relations Board (NLRB) to past peak levels are necessary to further secure workers’ rights.
 In the meantime, voluntary recognition offers businesses the chance to build more constructive relationships with worker organizers and respect their workers’ right to speak up for themselves on the job.

 Instead of union busting, companies can respect workers’ right to unionize through voluntary recognition